Ctrl-F to search within page

 "People will stop and stare," she says.
 "But once inside, they say, 'Well, it is nice looking.'
 They seem surprised.
 As a matter of fact, I think they are glad we did it.
 They wouldn't themselves, but they get a kick out of seeing ours." -- June Starkey, Time Magazine, 1956

 1955 - The Andy and Jamie Gagarin House I, Old South Road and Gallows Lane, Litchfield CT.
 Commissioned 1953.
 Designed with Herbert Beckhard.
+12,200 sf.
+B/W photos by Ben Schnall.
 Bottom photo by Otto Baitz.
 Has been renovated.

 1955 - The Vito Grieco House, Sunset Rock Road, Andover MA.
 Commissioned 1954.
 Photos by Ezra Stoller/ESTO and David Sundberg/ESTO.

 1957 - The George and Marian Laaff House, Reservation Road, Andover MA.
+3200 sf.
 Commissioned 1955.
-Designed with Herbert Beckhard; Dan Kiley, Landscape Architects; built by Fichera Construction Company.
-A Yankee house with a Mediterranean twist, according to Architectural Record, January 1960.
+Photos by Ben Schnall.
+Designed with Herbert Beckhard; Dan Kiley, landscape architect; built by Fichera Construction Company.
+Featured in Architectural Record Houses of 1960.
 As of 2007, the owner was Keith Vangeison.

 1958 - The Krieger House, 6739 Brigadoon Drive, Bethesda MD.
 Commissioned 1956.
 The landscape architect was Dan Kiley.
 The Kriegers lived there until 1964.
 Sold in 1990 to John G. Katinas.
-It was placed on the National Register in 2007.
+Placed on the National Register in 2007.

 1959 - The Arthur and Edith Hooper House II, 1100 Copper Hill Road, Baltimore County MD.
 Commissioned 1956.
 Sold in 1996 to Richard North.
 Middle two photos by Zubin Shroff.
 Bottom photo by David Sundberg/ESTO.